 According to the rules of any project, there should be identified the forces which are opposed to it.
-From the transition delay, the following categories are to gain:
+From the transition delay, the following categories are to gain: a) a few technocrats that have important positions, have unexpected and of course, not transparent privileges; b) a few bureaucrats in the public administration;

-- a few technocrats that have important positions, have unexpected and of course, not transparent privileges; - b) a few bureaucrats in the public administration; - c) foreign capitals that charge excessively high and unreasonable interests, by invoking a so-called country risk, forgetting that Romania is a member of EU and NATO; - d) non-performent companies, artificially kept with the "infusion" of extremely low salaries and which, in a loyal competition, should be closed down.
+c) foreign capitals that charge excessively high and unreasonable interests, by invoking a so-called country risk, forgetting that Romania is a member of EU and NATO; d) non-performent companies, artificially kept with the

+54 "infusion" of extremely low salaries and which, in a loyal competition, should be closed down.

-We thus enter in a vicious spiral.
-The part of the economy that is uncompetitive, becomes less competitive, the lack of competitiveness combined with monetary policy that are at least uneconomic and an untransparent mechanism of the exchange rate, will lead to the depreciation of RON currency, which will produce new shocks and losses, introducing other companies in the group of uncompetitive firms, that, by using a currency that is in constant devaluation, will reduce or cancel their small profits, becoming more uncompetitive and, obviously, the cycle repeats.
+55 We thus enter in a vicious spiral.
+The part of the economy that is uncompetitive, becomes less competitive, and losses, introducing other companies in the group of uncompetitive firms, that, by using a currency that is in constant devaluation, will reduce or cancel their small profits, becoming more uncompetitive and, obviously, the